The Ten Percent Rule

 They never soften.

-Over time, some of the 90 shift — not necessarily from persuasion, but from exposure, fatigue, or social alignment.
+Over time, some of the ninety shift, not necessarily from persuasion, but from exposure, fatigue, social alignment, or the appearance of momentum.

 One becomes two.